Sporting CP: Stadium

 Throughout its history, Sporting has had several grounds.
 The first one was inaugurated on 4 July 1907, and was called "Sítio das Mouras".
 It was a state-of-the-art facility at the time and included changing rooms with individual lockers and changing rooms with showers and baths.
 It included a grass playing field for football and two tennis courts.
 It was considered luxurious and had also an athletics track.
 This was followed by the Estádio do Campo Grande (1917–1937) and the Estádio do Lumiar (1937–1956).
 In 1956, the first Estádio José Alvalade was inaugurated.
 Sporting played their matches there until 2003, when the stadium was demolished.

-A new stadium, Estádio José Alvalade, was built for the UEFA Euro 2004, hosted by Portugal.
+A new stadium, Estádio José Alvalade, was built and used during the UEFA Euro 2004, hosted by Portugal.
 Designed by Tomás Taveira, it was inaugurated on 6 August 2003 and the wider complex called Alvalade XXI included a shopping mall, cinemas, health center, office space, residential areas, club's museum, official club store and other infrastructure.
 The opening match was a 3–1 victory over Manchester United in a friendly game that marked the departure of Cristiano Ronaldo from Sporting CP.
 The stadium was awarded a 'five-star' certificate at 2005 UEFA Cup Final by then UEFA president Lennart Johansson.
-The stadium has a capacity of 50,095 spectators.
+The stadium has a capacity of 52,707 spectators.
 The Multidesportivo Sporting, is a multi-sports arena located in a five-floor semi-detached building next to the stadium proper.

-The stadium hosted quarter-finals and semi-finals matches during the 2019–20 UEFA Champions League, and recently has hosted the 2024–25 UEFA Women's Champions League final, an event the marked the last match played on the stadium before it underwent a remodling stage that will modernize the facilities, add more than 2,000 seats to the overall capacity and eliminate a much long contested and conterversial "pit" that existed between the seated stands and the pitch.
+The stadium hosted quarter-finals and semi-finals matches during the 2019–20 UEFA Champions League, and recently has hosted the 2024–25 UEFA Women's Champions League final, an event that marked the last match played on the stadium before it underwent a remodling stage that will modernize the facilities, added more than 2,000 seats to the overall capacity and eliminated a much long contested and conterversial "pit" that existed between the seated stands and the pitch.